zsukhera/TryMe/README.md

-# TryMe
+# TryMe - Sukhera June 2026

 A ragebait platformer, built with **Unity**.

 Prepare for unexpected traps, fake-out platforms, and moments designed to test your patience.
 Every level is meant to keep you guessing, so don't trust what you see!
-Z.A.Sukhera June 2026

 ---

 ## 🎮 Features